 Place the other 5 1/2″ piece on top of the support after running a bead of glue along one 34 1/2″ side, and both 5 1/2″ sides.

 Make sure you hold the nail gun very straight so the nails don’t come out of the top.
-I also used clamps to help hold the top piece flush with the face as I secured it.
+I also used clamps to help hold the top piece flush with the face as I nailed it.

 Turn shelf over, and run a bead of glue along the other 5 1/2″ piece.

-Clamp in place, and secure with finish nails through the face and sides into the bottom piece.
+Using clamps, secure with finish nails through the face and sides into the bottom piece.

 Allow the glue to dry, and then remove the support from inside the shelf shell.
 The two pieces should fit snugly together.